SeedSigner/seedsigner-os/README.md

 ### Development cycle using docker

 Each time the `docker compose up` command runs a full build from scratch is performed.
 You can optionally run `docker compose up -d` in detached mode by adding the `-d` flag.
 This will run the container in the background.
 To have faster development cycles you'll likely want to avoid building the OS from scratch each time.
 You can avoid recreating the docker image/container a few different ways.
-One way is to pass the options `--no-op` (which is the default) to the `SS_ARGS` env variable when running `docker-compse up`.
+One way is to pass the options `--no-op` (which is the default) to the `SS_ARGS` env variable when running `docker-compose up`.
 This will cause the container to skip build steps but keep the container running in the background until you explicitly stop it.
 You can then launch a shell session into the container and work interactively running any specific build commands you desire.

-Using docker compose will start the container (create new container if on does not already exist) without building an image
+Using docker compose will start the container (create new container if one does not already exist) without building an image
 ```bash
 SS_ARGS="--no-op" docker compose up -d --no-recreate
 ```